Showing top 0 results 0 results found

 If you struggle with meeting these “demands,” you need to think about getting some professional help.
 There are both freelancers and writing services that offer creative product description writing.
 Try out Freelancer.com or a service like Trust My Paper, give them some “test” descriptions to write, and find the right one for your product type.

-Meta descriptions – they do matter
+Meta descriptions really matter

 This is all about consumer searches.
 And your goal here is to have a short snippet that contains the key words or terms that searchers might use when they search for products like yours.
 Go back to that little black dress.
 If you use the phrase “classic black dress for any occasion,” most women looking for that piece of clothing will use these terms in their searches.
 And Google will respond well.